-Phthalic anhydride is a colourless to white lustrous solid that comes in the form of needles and has a slight odour.
+Phthalic anhydride is a colorless to white lustrous solid that comes in the form of needles and has a slight odor.
 Skin irritant and moderately harmful by inhalation or ingestion.

 Anhydride phthalic is used in a wide variety of applications around the world, from the plastics industry to resin synthesis, agricultural fungicides, and amines.
-It is currently made by oxidizing o-xylene and naphthalene in the vapour process.
-This is phthalic anhydride structure :
+It is currently made by oxidizing o-xylene and naphthalene in the vapor process.

 Reactions of Phthalic Anhydride